simon-ritchie/apysc/docstring_markdowns/apysc/_string/indent_util.md

 ## Module summary

 Common indentation related utility implementations.
-Mainly following interfaces are defined: <br>・make_spaces_for_html: Make spaces that multiplied 2 to specified indentation number. <br>・append_spaces_to_expression: Append spaces to a expression string.
+Mainly following interfaces are defined: <br>・make_spaces_for_html: Make spaces that multiply 2 to a specified indentation number. <br>・append_spaces_to_expression: Append spaces to a expression string.

 ## `append_spaces_to_expression` function docstring